Galejoja/HQ-plant-genome/README.md

 - BUSCO_annotation
 - PSAURON
 - QV
-- Species
+- Sample

-Numeric values are expected for all metrics except `Species`, which should be provided as text.
+Numeric values are expected for all metrics except `Sample`, which should be provided as text.
+Sample name will be used for the plot legend, and corresponds to species scientific name, assembly name, etc.
 ```

 ### Example: